 If you’ve decided to invest in a USB miner, then you should know that there are a few options available to choose from.

 This miner is quite simple to use.
 All you need to do is plug it into your computer, and it’s ready to go.
 No fans are required for this device, either.
 However, this device has been touted as best for use only when you are practising mining.
 This is because its hash rate is only 3.6GH/s, so it is unlikely to bring you profits and will probably just cover the costs of the network you’re using.

 Gekkoscience Compac USB Stick

-With the mining capacity of 9.5GH/s, this option is better.
+With a mining capacity of 9.5GH/s, this option is better.
 It takes little power and is a silent device.
 However, this one is a bit more complex to install, with several steps, including downloading CG Miner, creating a username and worker ID on slushpool.com, and setting up the frequency.

 ASIC Bitcoin Miner USB

-If you’re planning on using only a USB bitcoin miner and hoping to earn significant profits, then you might want to rethink your strategy.
+If you’re planning on using only a USB bitcoin miner and hoping to earn significant profits, you might want to rethink your strategy.
 Nevertheless, the device makes mining a more accessible task and can allow you to do it from the comfort of your couch.